OFFICE OF THE REGISTRAR, AID & AWARDS

 An eligible entering student may receive:

-- One Entrance Award granted solely on the basis of academic merit (e.g. a McMaster Honour Award); and
+- One Entrance Award granted solely on academic merit (e.g. the McMaster Award of Excellence); and

-- One Indigenous Student Entrance Award or one Entrance Award granted on the basis of earned merit that requires an additional assessment process, including, but not limited to, application, interview and/or audition; and
+- One Entrance Award, including those supporting Black, Racialized, Indigenous and International students, granted on the basis of earned merit that requires an additional assessment process, including, but not limited to, application, interview and/or audition; and

 - One Entrance Academic Grant or Indigenous Student Entrance Academic Grant; and